 There are so many different ways to exfoliate skin!
-When it comes to exfoliating your skin at home, the most important decision you should make is choosing the exfoliating particles.
+When it comes to at-home exfoliation, the most important decision you can make is choosing the exfoliating particles.
 For example, a body scrub can be formulated with one or few of the following abrasives: sugar, salt, coffee, seeds, nutshells, oats, pumice, ground rice, etc. In this article we’ll look at salt scrub vs sugar scrub, benefits of exfoliating body and the best salt and sugar exfoliating products available on the market.

 Salt Scrub Vs Sugar Scrub